The International Journal of Regression Therapy

 (Author’s note: This is a case from my psychiatry practice but names and identifying details have been altered to protect confidentiality.)

-George M. was a 49-year-old white male US Marine Corps Vietnam combat veteran who presented to my office at the US Veteran’s Administration on referral from his internist.
-He complained that he had adjusted well after the war until recently, but now “was going crazy” and “can’t deal with it.”
+George M. was a 49-year-old white male US Marine Corps Vietnam combat veteran who presented to my office at the US Veteran’s Administration on referral … Read the rest

 Healing the Wounded Child From Past Lives – Margaret Lento (Is.14)